e-Spirit/fsxa-pwa/docs/Configuration.md

 #### `FSXA_MODE` `"preview" | "release"`

 We distinguish between preview and release data.
+This is the traditional FirstSpirit way.
 Specify here which data should be loaded by the PWA.

 ### fsxa.config